Ditch the box, and make homemade jello style gelatin at home. So easy, with only a few ingredients—and it’s actually good for you.

 Making this easy homemade “JELLO” gelatin really requires just two ingredients: juice + gelatin.
 But, as with most intriguing things in life, the closer I looked, the more deliciously complicated it all became.

 I’m boiling it all down for you here into just the facts.
-If you don’t really want to know much more and just want to get to the recipe, feel free to scroll down to recipe.
+If you don’t really want to know much more and just want to get to the recipe, feel free to scroll down to the bottom for the video and the recipe.
 But don’t you want to know at least a little bit more?

 How pretty are these pineapple and blueberry “JELLO” flavors?
 No additives, no chemicals, no food dyes.
 Just food, glorious food.